artsy/artsy.github.io/_posts/2015-04-28-how-we-open-sourced-eigen.markdown

 I feel good about this call.

 We used the last few moments of the private repo to remove all of the default Apple copyright notices.
-We didn't feel they added anything on top of the git history, and made it feel like the founders of a project were more important than anyone working on improvements.
+We didn't feel they added anything on top of the git history, and made it felt like the founders of a project were more important than anyone working on improvements.

 It wasn't all smooth sailing with respect to the repo switch however.
 As the switch happened the WatchKit came out,